PredictionIO/PredictionIO/docs/manual/source/appintegration/index.html.md

 ## Sending Query

 After you deploy an engine as a web service, it will wait for queries from your application and return predicted results in JSON format.
 An engine listens to port 8000 by default.
-If you want to deploy multiple engines, you can specific a different port for each of them.
+If you want to deploy multiple engines, you can specify a different port for each of them.

 For further information, please read: